Redstoners/PPA/README.md

 It personally assists you.

 ### Does it recognize your voice?
 Not yet.
+(And it will never)

 ### Does it have a GUI?
 Not yet.
+(And it will never)

 ### Can it talk via text-to-speech?
 Not yet.
+(And it will never)

-# To-Do list
+# To-Do list (These things will never happen as I abandoned the project)

 + get the text-to-speech working
 + get voice recognition working